 |High temperature |

-In addition to leveling, electropolishing can also remove surface inclusions, showing defects such as cracks, sand holes and inclusions on the surface of parts.
+Electropolishing is also useful for parts with complex shapes, wires, thin plates, and small parts, which are difficult to polish mechanically.
+Besides leveling, electropolishing can also remove surface inclusions and reveal defects such as cracks, sand holes, and inclusions on the surface of parts.

 Fig. 3 is the schematic diagram of the calender.